Mady520/Write-ups/TryHackMe/Command-Line/Windows-Command-Line.md

 `del or erase` &rarr; Delete a file.
 `tasklist` &rarr; Lists the running processes.
 `taskkill pid` &rarr; To kill a process.
-`Chkdsh` &rarr; Checks file system and disk volumes for errors and bad sectors.
+`Chkdsk` &rarr; Checks file system and disk volumes for errors and bad sectors.
 `drivequery` &rarr; Displays a list of installed device drivers.